- Mobile Voucher Accepted

 Finally will head back crossing Jurez and Cuahutemoc borroughsto beawad by some of the biggest murals painted invarious techniques to end the bike tour at Alameda to Diego Rivera Mural, so you can ponder on the evolution of Mexican Muralism from the late 20s to present era in search of a national identity that is enriched by the local diversity of each artist.

-Bicycle that's fitted to you
+A bicycle that's fitted to you

 Small-group tour (max.10)

-Lunch - Street Food, options for everyone's delight and diet restrictions.
+Snacks - Street Food, options for everyone's delight and diet restrictions.
 Tacos, Quekas, Tlacoyos, gorditas, chilaquiles and more choices to try

 Hotel pickup and drop-off